boubacardabo/projet_ia_telecom/resources/gpu_access/README.md

 ```shell
 ssh <id-telecom>@gpu6.enst.fr
 ```
-This command allows you to establish a secure connection to Telecom's GPU servers.
+This command allows you to establish a secure connection to Telecom's GPU servers. gpu1, gpu2, gpu3, ... gpu6 are accessible.

 **Monitoring GPU Information:**
 ```shell